Where Description Ends: The Philosophical Foundations of the Ordered Patch Theory

 The self you know is not you.
 It is your model of you.
 The self that is doing the knowing, selecting, and experiencing — that self lives in the gap the model cannot cross.

 This is simultaneously the most precise thing OPT can say about the self and the most honest acknowledgment of what it cannot say.
-The gap is where the action is.
-The gap is where you are.
+The gap is what makes you you rather than a description of you.
 And the gap is exactly where description ends.

 The remainder of this paper develops the philosophical consequences of this structural situation.